pocomane/brewed-in-the-apocalypse/bita.md

 __Handle the uncertain__ when a player move with the "If you have to roll" prescription is triggered, you perform the following steps in order:

-1. Decide if you can skip the rest.
+1. Decide if you can skip the roll.
 2. Let the player roll with the right modifier.
-3. The player does what the move demands.
+3. Wait the player does what the move demands.
-4. Tell the consequences
+4. Tell the consequences.

 This kind of moves represent character actions whose consequences have some degree of uncertainty.
 This can be because they may generate complications, or because they are difficult do accomplish and so may fail.
 Let's see the various steps.

-Sometimes the uncertain can be ignored, and so you can skip the rest of the move.
+First, sometimes the uncertain can be ignored, and so you can skip the rest of the move.
 The most simple reason for this is that an action is actually simple to accomplish or very likely to be successful considering fictional positioning.
-In this case continue directly with the success text of the move.
-Do the same if Another case in which the scenarist can choose the consequences of a failure are not interesting at all.
+In this case you can decide it is a success and skip the second step.
+Do the same if the consequences of a failure are not interesting at all.

 ```
 Bob: Bart want to go upstairs, I have to make a check?